MTG/freesound-labs/README.md

 ---
 ```

-Currently papers can be automatically added automatycally using the `retrieve_papers.py` script.
+Currently papers can be automatically added using the `retrieve_papers.py` script.
 The script will combine the
 papers manually introduced in the `_papers_mannual` folder with automatic citations found using Google Scholar API.
 See
 instructions below for tunning the script.